A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Who we guide through probate and trust administration.

-The months after a death are governed by deadlines, court rules, and tax filings you did not write.
-Our administration practice serves fiduciaries and families who need clarity, structure, and a single point of contact — frequently on plans drafted by other attorneys.
+The months after a death are governed by deadlines and tax filings.
+We provide clarity, structure, and a single point of contact.

 Executors & Administrators